WNHuang13/SQL-Portfolio/README.md

 1. Data Source
   `Student_Performance.csv` with demographic and score information
 2. Data Analysis and Workflow
-  Using SQL queries, we conducted exploratory analysis and aggregation to:
+  Using SQL queries (all SQL scripts are in the `SQL\`), we conducted exploratory analysis and aggregation to:
     •	Overview of the dataset and summary statistics
     •	Group comparisons (gender, parental education, lunch type)
     •	Identification of at-risk and top-performing students